 The Ark Returned to Israel

-3 They said, “If you send away the ark of the God of Israel, don’t send it empty; but by all means return a trespass offering to him.
+3 They said, “If you send the ark of the God of Israel away, do not send it empty; but by all means return a trespass offering to him.
 Then you will be healed, and it will be known to you why his hand is not removed from you.”

 4 Then they said, “What should the trespass offering be which we shall return to him?”

-They said, “Five golden tumors and five golden mice, for the number of the lords of the Philistines; for one plague was on you all, and on your lords.
+They said, “Five golden tumors and five golden mice, for the number of the Philistines rulers; for one plague was on all of you and your rulers.
 5 Therefore you shall make images of your tumors and images of your mice that mar the land; and you shall give glory to the God of Israel.
 Perhaps he will release his hand from you, from your gods, and from your land.
 6 Why then do you harden your hearts as the Egyptians and Pharaoh hardened their hearts?
-When he had worked wonderfully among them, didn’t they let the people go, and they departed?
+When he had worked wonders among them, did they not let the people go, and they departed?

-7 “Now therefore take and prepare yourselves a new cart and two milk cows on which there has come no yoke; and tie the cows to the cart, and bring their calves home from them; 8 and take the ark of the Lord and lay it on the cart.
-Put the jewels of gold, which you return him for a trespass offering, in a box by its side; and send it away, that it may go.
-9 If it goes up by the way of its own border to Beth Shemesh, then he has done us this great evil; but if not, then we shall know that it is not his hand that struck us.
-It was by chance that happened to us.”
+7 “Now therefore prepare a new cart and two milk cows on which there has been no yoke; and tie the cows to the cart, and take their calves home, away from them.
+8 Take the ark of the Lord and lay it on the cart.
+Put the jewels of gold, which you are sending as a trespass offering, in a box by its side; and send it off, that it may go its way.
+9 If it goes up by the way of its own border to Beth Shemesh, then he has done this great disaster to us; but if not, then we shall know that it is not his hand that struck us.
+It was by chance that this happened to us.”

-10 The men did so, and took two milk cows and tied them to the cart, and shut up their calves at home.
+10 The men did this, and took two milk cows and tied them to the cart, and penned up their calves at home.
 11 They put the ark of the Lord on the cart, and the box with the golden mice and the images of their tumors.
 12 The cows took the straight way by the way to Beth Shemesh.
-They went along the highway, lowing as they went, and didn’t turn away to the right hand or to the left; and the lords of the Philistines went after them to the border of Beth Shemesh.
+They went along the highway, lowing as they went, and did not turn away to the right or to the left; and the rulers of the Philistines went after them to the border of Beth Shemesh.

-19 He struck of the men of Beth Shemesh, because they had looked into the ark of the Lord, he struck fifty thousand seventy of the men.
-Then the people mourned, because the Lord had struck the people with a great slaughter.
+19 He struck the men of Beth Shemesh, because they had looked into the ark of the Lord.
+He struck 50,070 of the men.
+Then the people mourned, because the Lord had struck the people in a great slaughter.
 20 The men of Beth Shemesh said, “Who is able to stand before the Lord, this holy God?
-To whom shall he go up from us?”
+To whom shall it go, away from us?”

 21 They sent messengers to the inhabitants of Kiriath Jearim, saying, “The Philistines have brought back the ark of the Lord.
 Come down and bring it up to yourselves.”